 The main aim of the campaign is to improve health globally by encouraging positive lifestyle changes and educating people about ways to keep their hearts healthy.
 One major aspect which causes heart problems is carrying excess weight on the body.
 With obesity at an all-time high in the UK, physical inactivity and a lifestyle of convenience foods have taken their toll on the health of the nation.

 On World Heart Day, events take place globally to promote healthy lifestyles and healthy hearts.
 Sponsored walks and runs, sporting events and concerts have been organised by members of the World Heart Federation.
-Use their interactive map to find an event near you: https://www.worldheartday.org/worldwide-activies/
+Why not use their interactive map to find an event near you: https://www.worldheartday.org/worldwide-activies/